alex/letsencrypt-aws/README.md

 Then you can simply run it: `python letsencrypt-aws.py update-certificates`.

-If you add the `--persistent` flag it will run forever, rather than just once.
+If you add the `--persistent` flag it will run forever, rather than just once, sleeping for 24 hours between each check for certificate expiration.
 This is useful for production environments.

 If you're into [Docker](https://www.docker.com/), there is an automatically built image of `letsencrypt-aws` available as